 Identity theft, fraud and cybercrime are, sadly, routine in our modern world.
 Nearly two-thirds of American adults say they have been personally caught up in a major data breach, and more than 4 in 10 have dealt with fraudulent charges on their credit cards.

 And it’s only getting worse, according to the newest report for 2019 from the Federal Trade Commission.
 The federal agency’s annual Consumer Sentinel Network report details the millions of reports received from consumers every year, ranging from fraud to identity theft to bank and utility schemes.
-According to the FTC’s fresh dataset that was just released, the Consumer Sentinel Network received about 4 percent more reports in 2018 than in 2017.
+According to the FTC’s fresh dataset released just this month, the Consumer Sentinel Network received about 4 percent more reports in 2018 than in 2017.

 While some general conclusions can be drawn about the state of ID theft, fraud and financial scams in the United States based on this data, the truth is that the picture is very different when you zoom into the state level, as residents in some states report far more of certain types of incidence.
 For instance, debt collection fraud is reported at about 16 percent of all types of fraud and theft reported to the FTC nationally, but in two states — Michigan and Tennessee — debt collection scams are nearly twice as likely.